 There are four personal account options; Free, Mini, PRO Solo Basic, and PRO Solo Professional.

-We'll start with Syncs free plan, which comes with 5GB of storage space.
+We'll start with Syncs free plan, which comes with 5GB of free space.
 Your limit can be increased by 1GB for complete incentives set by Sync, such as downloading the mobile app and verifying your email.
 If 6GB isn't enough, you have the opportunity to increase your storage space by a further 20GB by inviting friends via a referral link.

 Sync's free account also comes with 5GB of data transfer per month and includes 30 days of file history and recovery.
 However, this plan only allows you to share three secure links and create three shared team folders.